Aakash-Singh-Mahori/Certificate_Authority_py/README.md

 - Run: python ca_web.py
 - Go to : https://localhost:5000
-- Enter Username as "admin" and Password as "admin123"
+- Enter Username as 'admin' and Password as 'admin123'
-- Issue Cert: Enter a site name and click "Issue Certificate" to generate a key, CSR, and signed certificate.
+- Issue Cert: Enter a site name and click 'Issue Certificate' to generate a key, CSR, and signed certificate.
 - View Cert: See a table of all issued certificates, including their serial number, subject, status, and issuance date.
-- Download Cert: Click "Download" to download a certificate file.
+- Download Cert: Click 'Download' to download a certificate file.
-- Revoke Cert: Click "Revoke" to mark a certificate as revoked, updated in the database.
+- Revoke Cert: Click 'Revoke' to mark a certificate as revoked, updated in the database.
-- Logout: Click the "Logout" link to end the session.
+- Logout: Click the 'Logout' link to end the session.